ScalefreeCOM/datavault4dbt/README.md

 [https://docs.getdbt.com/docs/building-a-dbt-project/package-management](https://docs.getdbt.com/docs/building-a-dbt-project/package-management#how-do-i-add-a-package-to-my-project)

 ### Global variables
 datavault4dbt is highly customizable by using many global variables.
 Since they are applied on multiple levels, a high rate of standardization across your data vault 2.0 solution is guaranteed.
 The default values of those variables are set inside the packages `dbt_project.yml` and should be copied to your own `dbt_project.yml`.
-For an explanation of all global variables see [the wiki](https://github.com/ScalefreeCOM/datavault4dbt/wiki/Global-variables).
+For an explanation of all global variables see [the docs](https://www.datavault4dbt.com/documentation/general-usage-notes/global-variables/).

 ---
 ## Usage
 The datavault4dbt package provides macros for Staging and Creation of all DataVault-Entities you need, to build your own DataVault2.0 solution.
-The usage of the macros is well-explained in the documentation: https://github.com/ScalefreeCOM/datavault4dbt/wiki
+The usage of the macros is well-explained in the [documentation]([url](https://www.datavault4dbt.com/documentation/)).

 ---
 ## Contributing